 Many years ago I stayed here with some relatives and we were in condos instead at the other end of the complex.
 These have multiple bedrooms, a large shared living room, and a full kitchen.
 They start at 850 square feet.
 That worked well for us on that trip since we didn’t have to go out to a restaurant for every single meal and we had more space for lounging around together as a family.
 Take some time to look through the lodging options here.
 There are set-ups that are beachfront, waterfront, by the tennis courts, and by the marina, size and view determining the rates.

 This place is not flawless, as you can see from sharply divided reviews from past guests on the user-generated feedback sites.
 All the additional charges and resort fees of $20 per person irk a lot of guests and there are some ongoing maintenance issues keeping up so many buildings in this salty air climate.
-It was clear on my visit that the restaurants have trouble finding on-the-ball waiters too, understandable since this small island is a good hour or more away from where service workers can afford to live.
+It was clear on my visit that some of the restaurants have trouble finding on-the-ball waiters too, understandable since this small island is a good hour or more away from where service workers can afford to live.

 If you can get on island time and chill out though on an ample vacation budget, you’ll eat and drink well, have a gorgeous beach to enjoy, and have plenty to keep you and the kids occupied for days.
 Stop sweating the bill and order another drink while watching the sun go down.